maudhaugland/blogbldr/README.md

 - **Login** with your GitHub credentials
 - create a `New Site with Git`
 - put in the name of the GitHub repository that you created above.
 - Your GitHub repository will be built as a web site with a randomly chosen URL.
-Something like `wiggly_eel.netlify.app`.
+Something like `wiggly_eel_9875.netlify.app`.
 - Now change the first part of this URL to something that you want.
-In other words, the wiggly_eel part can change to something that has not been taken (eg: *mylifeintext.netlify.app*)
+In other words, the wiggly_eel_9875 part can change to something that has not been taken (eg: *mylifeintext.netlify.app*)
 - Keep the Netlify window open and do not sign out

 ### GitHub is where the files are located and updated.

 Netlify needs to have permission to take your files from GitHub and build the site every time you make changes.
-Netlify needs 2  codes - an ID and a secret.
+Netlify needs 2  codes - an **ID** and a **secret**.

 Now in Github, go to your GitHub account and on the left side at the bottom find Developer settings and then see `OAuth Apps`.
-In here you need to add a new app and after putting in the details you should be provided with a **Client ID** and a **Client Secret**.
+In here you need to add a new app and after putting in the details (enter the complete URL of your site) you should be provided with a **Client ID** and a **Client Secret**.
 We need these 2 items in Netlify.
 Now go back to the Netlify window.

 You will also need to enter the `callback` term in the last box.
-This should be this:
+This should be exactly like this:

 `https://api.netlify.com/auth/done`